mapzen/on-the-road_android/README.md

                    o  x
 ```

-This is done by finding the intersection of two beams one the beginning of the route leg and the other the location with +90 or -90
+This is done by finding the intersection of two beams, one the beginning of the route leg and the other the location with +90 or -90
 bearing compared to the bearing of the route leg.
 The math formulas we use were translated from [Chris Veness scripts][4]
 his examples are written in javascript and we translated the formulas we needed to java.